sauravrox/sentiment-analysis/README.md

 **Logistic Regression:**

 Logistic regression is a classification algorithm used to assign observations to a discrete set of classes.
 Some of the examples of classification problems are Email spam or not spam, Online transactions Fraud or not Fraud, Tumor Malignant or Benign.
-Logistic regression transforms its output using the logistic sigmoid function to return a probability value [4](https://towardsdatascience.com/introduction-to-logistic-regression-66248243c148).
+Logistic regression transforms its output using the logistic sigmoid function to return a probability value [[4]](https://towardsdatascience.com/introduction-to-logistic-regression-66248243c148).

 **Support Vector Machine(SVM)**

 SVM or Support Vector Machine is a linear model for classification and regression problems.
 It can solve linear and non-linear problems and work well for many practical problems.
-The idea of SVM is simple: The algorithm creates a line or a hyperplane which separates the data into classes[5](https://towardsdatascience.com/https-medium-com-pupalerushikesh-svm-f4b42800e989).
+The idea of SVM is simple: The algorithm creates a line or a hyperplane which separates the data into classes [[5]](https://towardsdatascience.com/https-medium-com-pupalerushikesh-svm-f4b42800e989).

 **Decision Tree**

 Decision tree is one of the most common machine learning algorithms.
 Used in statistics and data analysis for predictive models.
-A decision tree is a flowchart like structure in which each internal node represents a “test” on an attribute (e.g. whether a coin flip comes up heads or tails), each branch represents the outcome of the test, and each leaf node represents a class label (decision taken after computing all attributes)[6](https://towardsdatascience.com/understanding-decision-trees-once-and-for-all-2d891b1be579).
+A decision tree is a flowchart like structure in which each internal node represents a “test” on an attribute (e.g. whether a coin flip comes up heads or tails), each branch represents the outcome of the test, and each leaf node represents a class label (decision taken after computing all attributes) [[6]](https://towardsdatascience.com/understanding-decision-trees-once-and-for-all-2d891b1be579).

 **Random Forest**